-11 Surprising Things In A Relationship That Are Worth Making Time For, According To Experts
+11 Things In A Relationship Worth Making Time For

 There are certain couples that seem to be happy together all the time, even if they’re well past their honeymoon phase.
 Why?
 Chances are they have healthy relationship habits.
 There are some surprising things in a relationship worth making time for that these very people likely stick to, and therefore they're about as happy as could be.
 I’ll talk about some of the ways happy couples spend time together below, and you’ll see how very simple the habits are to incorporate into your relationship, as well.